polyaxon/polyaxon/docs/concepts/projects.md

 title: "Projects"
 sub_link: "projects"
 meta_title: "Projects in Polyaxon - Core Concepts"
-meta_description: "A Project in Polyaxon is very similar to a project in github, it aims at organizing your efforts to solve a specific problem."
+meta_description: "A Project in Polyaxon is very similar to a project in GitHub, it aims at organizing your efforts to solve a specific problem."
 tags:
     - concepts
     - polyaxon